Duality for Fitting's Multi-valued Modal logic via bitopology and biVietoris coalgebra: Introduction

 The structure of the paper is as follows:\\ In Section \ref{PRE}, we review the fundamental notions of bitopological spaces and algebras of Fitting’s Heyting-valued logic, denoted as $\mathcal{L}$-$\mathcal{VL}$-algebras, and we also discuss the bitopological duality theorem for $\mathcal{L}$-$\mathcal{VL}$-algebras.
-Section \ref{BDFML} contains our first result, i.e., bitopological duality for Fitting’s Heyting-valued modal logic.
-In Section \ref{COALGD}, we introduce the concept of pairwise Vietoris spaces and construct an endofunctor $V_{\mathcal{L}}^{bi}$ on the category $PBS_{\mathcal{L}}$.
-Finally, we show the coalgebraic duality for Fitting’s Heyting-valued modal logic.
-In Section \ref{FCON}, we conclude the paper by outlining several potential future research directions.
+Section \ref{BDFML} contains our first main result: a bitopological duality for Fitting’s Heyting-valued modal logic.
+Section \ref{COALGD} extends Lauridsen's bi-Vietoris construction from the category of pairwise Stone spaces to the category of $\mathcal{L}$-valued pairwise Boolean spaces, $PBS_{\mathcal{L}}$, resulting in an endofunctor $V_{\mathcal{L}}^{bi}$ on the category $PBS_{\mathcal{L}}$ that preserves the many-valued structure.
+We identify the category of $\mathcal{L}$-valued relational pairwise Boolean spaces ,$PRBS_{\mathcal{L}}$, with the category $COALG(V_{\mathcal{L}}^{bi})$ of coalgebras of the functor $V_{\mathcal{L}}^{bi}$, and by combining this with the result in Section \ref{BDFML}, we obtain the coalgebraic duality for Fitting’s Heyting-valued modal logic and this yields soundness and completeness of Fitting's many-valued modal logic with respect to $V_{\mathcal{L}}^{bi}$-coalgebras.
+In Section \ref{LAB}, we provide the applications of our coalgebraic approach to the bitopological duality.
+The fundamental applications are: \begin{itemize} \item A demonstration of the Hennessy-Milnar property for $V_{\mathcal{L}}^{bi}$-coalgebras. \item The existence of cofree coalgebras, and final coalgebras. \end{itemize} In Section \ref{FCON}, we conclude the paper by indicating the limitations of our study and provide some possible avenues of future research.